Kathryn M. Roulett

 Pro Bono Practice

-- Assisted Criminal Justice Act appointed counsel in pro bono representation of criminal defendant charged with conspiracy.
+- Assisting Criminal Justice Act appointed counsel in pro bono representation of criminal defendant charged with conspiracy.

 - Secured favorable results for three pro bono clients seeking to overturn denials of applications for security guard licenses.